A step-by-step guide to electrifying your fleetFleet Management

 Most importantly, you need the data on costs – has switching to EVs improved efficiency and lowered fleet costs?
 If you’ve done everything right, the answer will be a resounding YES!

-Have you got all 7 steps in place to Start Electric?
-Talk to LeasePlan today about how we can help you get ready for an EV future.
+Have you got all of the steps in place to transition to electric?
+Talk to us at SG Fleet / LeasePlan today about how we can help you get ready for an EV future.